Thumbnail image

 Search Dead-End

-The message is direct about system failure, avoiding misleading or incorrect AI-suggested results
+The message clearly signals system failure, avoiding misleading AI results.

-The lack of suggestions, however, creates a dead-end experience, forcing students to guess the correct keyword
+The lack of suggestions creates a dead-end experience, forcing students to guess keywords.

 Poor visual hierarchy makes the error message easy to miss